What Does a Healthy Meal Look Like? MyPlate Guidelines

 For Americans who eat out or on-the-go, there are strategies for keeping MyPlate in mind while navigating restaurant menus.
 Find out what the USDA can do for you and your family!

-*This information is from an external source (Cornell Food and Brand Lab).
+Source/Reference: Cornell Food and Brand Lab (Brian Wansink - firstname.lastname@example.org - 607-229-3896).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.